rafaelvascc/google-meet-dice-roller/README.md

 If you're seeing this page, probably the Google Meet Dice Roller extension was just installed or updated...
 Better read these docs to keep up with changes.

-# Important, About the "Browsing History Access" permission
+# The "Browsing History Access" permission is no longer necessary

-This extension **does NOT** access your browsing/navigation history, period.

-Why it asks for Browsing History Access Permission?
-Glad you asked.

-Because the "Roll Dice!" button in the user interface needs to use the [chrome tabs api](https://developer.chrome.com/docs/extensions/reference/tabs/).
-By simply requesting access to use this api, the extension is marked as "requiring browser history".
+On the previous version, the "Roll Dice!" button in the user interface used to use the [chrome tabs api](https://developer.chrome.com/docs/extensions/reference/tabs/).
+By simply requesting access to use this api, the extension was marked as "requiring browser history".

-This api is used for the button to find the tab where Google Meet is running and sends a message to this tab.
-This message triggers an event that make the "Roll Dice!" button work.

-You can check this piece of code [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/ui/components/UserDiceRollItemForm.jsx#L96) and [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/content-scripts/index.js#L36).
+This api isn't necessary anymore, so the extension will no longer require access to browsing history.

 ## For Microsoft Edge Users